Freeman on the land movement: Developments

 Around 2010, Menard's leadership was challenged by another "guru", Dean Clifford, who advocated a more confrontational approach against government and court authorities.
-Unlike Menard who had begun his activities in far left circles, Clifford had a white supremacist and skinhead background: his earlier adherents came largely from these environments.
+Unlike Menard who had begun his activities in far-left circles, Clifford had a white supremacist and skinhead background: his earlier adherents came largely from these environments.
 In February 2013, Clifford was jailed for minor offenses.
 His status escalated dramatically when he was released one month later, and claimed to have successfully used freeman on the land methods to get out of prison.
 He was arrested again in November of the same year.
 In 2015, he was sentenced to three years in prison for numerous drug and weapons offenses.
 After his release, he endeavored to restore his status in the pseudolaw community and operated for a time a company which purported to discharge customers' debts through an "A4V" scheme.
 In 2018, due to his use of that scheme, Clifford was declared a vexatious litigant in Alberta and made subject to strict court access restrictions.

-One freeman on the land guru, a Québec resident known under the pseudonym "John Spirit", began in 2012 to market his pseudolegal services on the Internet.
+Another freeman on the land guru, a Québec resident known under the pseudonym "John Spirit", began in 2012 to market his pseudolegal services on the Internet.
 He stood out by using actual Canadian legal resources to develop pseudolegal concepts more sophisticated than Menard's, as well as a new definition of the strawman theory based on misinterpretations of international texts.
 He notably asserted that international treaties are supraconstitutional authorities in Canada, as they are incorporated into the Charter.
 He specifically argued that one could enforce international treaties via Section 7 of the Charter to eliminate one's "strawman" and become free of legal constraints.
 According to Donald J. Netolitzky, whereas Menard and Clifford's theories are little more than "empty mantras", Spirit's arguments are grounded on specific court decision passages often cited in Supreme Court jurisprudence and may have triggered a shift towards "more conventionally argued" freeman on the land litigation.
-However, Spirit's attempt to develop a serious freeman on the land legal thinking proved a "two-edged sword" when his concepts where refuted in Canadian provincial and Federal courts.
+However, Spirit's attempt to develop a serious freeman on the land legal thinking proved a "two-edged sword" when his concepts were refuted in Canadian provincial and Federal courts.